-This tab contains four horizontal groupings of controls, one for each of the high power outputs.
-Each output has a mixer to mix the LINE2L, LINE2R, PGA_L, PGA_R, DAC_L and DAC_R signals, assuming that the DACs are not routed directly to the high power outputs (see Figure 21).
+This tab (see Figure 21) contains four horizontal groupings of controls, one for each of the high power outputs.
+Each output has a mixer to mix the PGA_L, PGA_R, DAC_L and DAC_R signals, assuming that the DACs are not routed directly to the high power outputs (see Section 6.11).